 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission (SEC) using a "shelf" registration process.
 Under this shelf registration process, we may from time to time sell common stock or warrants or a combination of these securities, in one or more primary offerings up to the total amount of \$100,000,000.
 We have provided to you in this prospectus a general description of the securities we may offer.
 Each time we sell securities, we will, to the extent required by law, provide a prospectus supplement that will contain specific information about the terms of the offering.
-We may also add, update or change in any prospectus supplement or any free writing prospectus supplement, you should rely on the information in the prospectus supplement, provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in this prospectus or any prospectus supplement - the statement in the document having the later date modifies or supersedes the earlier statement.
+We may also add, update or change in any prospectus supplement or any free writing prospectus any of the information contained in this prospectus.
+To the extent there is a conflict between the information contained in this prospectus and the prospectus supplement, you should rely on the information in the prospectus supplement, provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in this prospectus or any prospectus supplement - the statement in the document having the later date modifies or supersedes the earlier statement.
 This prospectus, together with any prospectus supplement and any free writing prospectus we may authorize to be delivered to you, includes all material information relating to the primary offering of our securities.

 This prospectus describes certain risk factors that you should consider before purchasing the shares.
 See "Risk Factors" beginning on page 5.
-You should read this prospectus together with the additional information described under the heading "Where You Can Find More Information".
+You should read this prospectus together with the additional information described under the heading "Where You Can Find More Information."